Boat Electrics Again.. D’oh!

 The boat, and its electrics, is 40 years old.
 Things have been added, obviously often not following best practice.
 Added wires are not tin plated and some are solid core, a no-go on boats because they can break when exposed to vibrations.
 When I touched some connections, like of the wires running from the battery to the solar charger, the crimp connectors just broke off.
 Most of the contacts of the switch panels are corroded.

 The board that contains the terminal strips looks even worse.
-Also see all the free hanging wires, from stuff that was during the lifetime of the boat.
-The boat had a generator and an aircon, therefore there were many components of a 220V (or 110?) system of some sort.
-The thick black and blue cables in the picture were from that added components.
+Also see all the free hanging wires, from stuff that was added during the lifetime of the boat.
+At some point the boat had a generator and an aircon, therefore there were many components of a 220V (or 110?) system of some sort.
+The thick black and blue cables for example in the picture were from that added components.

 A bit of detail: terminal boards, totally corroded.
 These look like some cheap Chinese parts.
 Interestingly, the ground termin bar on the top right in the picture above is not corroded.
 Probably a good quality with corrosion resistant metal from the original set-up.